maki-nage/makinage/README.rst

     config:
       serve: {}

-And them serving the model it done the same way than any makinage application:
+And then serving the model it done the same way than any makinage application:

 .. code:: console